faboyds/Uniquiz/README.md

 ## UniQuiz

 UniQuiz is a project started during the Make or Break event by Fábio Lourenço, Luis Gouveia, Pedro Neto and Rafael Santos.
 The purpose of this product is to establish beetween teachers and students a better way of communication.
-So using this service, every student is able to solve a bunch of quizzez developed by professors all over the world.
+So using this service, every student is able to solve a bunch of quizzes developed by professors all around the world.